 Portrait of Piero Fornasetti circa 1950

-He is often described as a visionary.
 A Milan artist, Fornasetti was at the same time a painter, sculptor, designer, craftsman, and an engraver of art books.
 In his lifetime, he created more than 11,000 objects, decorative schemes, and items of furniture in the course of his unfailingly prolific career, including a large number of unique pieces.
+He is often described as a visionary.

-Drawings on a powerful mix of Italian cultural tradition and surrealist invention, his ideas were expressed on every conceivable support, from glasses and plates to umbrellas, lamps, furniture, and screens.
+Drawing on a powerful mix of Italian cultural tradition and surrealist invention, his ideas were expressed on every conceivable support, from glasses and plates to umbrellas, lamps, furniture, and screens.
 The result is a very unusual and highly poetic body of work.

 Fornasetti can be equated with Andy Warhol.
 Both had long, prolific careers that constantly replenished their output with material that was simultaneously fresh but iconic.